TZS events, open calls and more

-Registration for the first two scientific diving (occupational level) courses at Tvärminne is now open.
+Registration for the first scientific diving (occupational level) course at Tvärminne is now open.
 Please see the links below for more information and the registration form via HY+ (University of Helsinki Centre for Continuing Education HY+).

 The Finnish Scientific Diving Academy (FSDA; www.helsinki.fi/finnish-scientific-diving-academy) was established in autumn 2021 to revitalise the training of scientific divers in Finland.
 The goal is to create a leading first-class facility in cold water based scientific diving at Tvärminne Zoological Station.
 Registration for the first scientific diving (occupational level) 6-week courses is now open.
 The courses are led by Edd Stockdale at Tvärminne Zoological Station.